 Beauty is in the eye of the beholder, so break the rules if it looks good to you!
 Sometimes, complementary patterns and motifs come together in an organic and unplanned fashion, so if it looks good to you, go for it!

-These 10 tips will hopefully, get you started to become a pattern mixing master!
+These 10 tips for decorating with patterns will hopefully, get you started to become a pattern mixing master!
 Just remember to keep scale and color in mind, regardless of what approach you take to mixing patterns.